chehx/chehx.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 I successfully passed my PhD thesis defense, thanks to my advisor and all the committee members!
 - *2025.01*: &nbsp;🎉🎉 Our paper got accepted by ICLR 2025, see you in Singapore!
 - *2024.12*: &nbsp;🎉🎉 Our paper got accepted by IEEE JBHI!
 - *2024.11*: &nbsp;🎉🎉 I have started researching interactive video generation at Kling Team, Kuaishou!